-According to the NEET question paper structure, the questions are asked in Multiple-choice questions (MCQs).
+Biology section carries the highest weightage in the NEET question paper, which is 90 out of 180.
+Hence, 50 per cent of the questions in the NEET question paper are from this section.
+In terms of the NEET analysis, Biology is the easiest section in the paper.
+According to the NEET question paper structure, there are Multiple-choice objective-type questions.
 Students looking for Biology MCQs for NEET must check the topic-wise questions and answer keys or solutions to complete their preparation.

-- NEET Biology MCQs
+- NEET Biology MCQ Questions with Answers

 - NEET Biology Questions Papers PDF Download